LinkesAuge/DuneApp/docs/product_requirement_docs.md

 ## **🎉 PROJECT STATUS: 100% COMPLETE - PRODUCTION READY! 🎉**

-**FINAL STATUS**: The Dune Awakening Deep Desert Tracker has successfully achieved **complete implementation** of all product requirements and is now ready for immediate production deployment.
+**FINAL STATUS**: The Dune Awakening Deep Desert Tracker has successfully achieved **complete implementation** of all product requirements, including the latest UI/UX polish and screenshot management enhancements (January 27, 2025), and is now ready for immediate production deployment.

 ---